Yamavu/PicoMite_User_Manual/src/options.md

 panel and then save them as a BMP file.
 Useful for creating a graphic image for export without an attached display

-OPTION LCDPANEL options
-or
-OPTION LCDPANEL DISABLE
+OPTION LCDPANEL options <br> OPTION LCDPANEL DISABLE

 Configures the PicoMite firmware to work with an attached LCD panel.
 See the chapter LCD Displays for the details.